BigSpringBag/acd/README.md

     - Follow 5.6 on how to get SQS arn for SQS in it's subscription section
     - When adding definetion in backend-config.json, make sure the creation of SNS is dependsOn SQS, so you don't create a race condition.

+TO-DO list:

+    Two resources SNS, and SQS.
+        SQS will be a subscriber of SNS, which means it will receive the message that SNS publishes.
+    Two λ functions:
+        One function to send a message to SNS
+        A second function to be triggered when a message is received by SQS (queue).
+    Two workflows:
+        Send an email
+        Will receive parameters: {email: {to, subject, htmlBody, textBody}, dueDate}
+        Will wait until TimestampPath matches dueDate to invoke a lambda function, which will send an email Workflow will pass the above mentioned parameters to a lambda function fromEmail (email address) will be hard-coded within a lambda function Send an SMS
+        Will receive parameters {phoneNumber, message}
+        Workflow will publish SMS message to SNS Another λ function to trigger/execute SendEmail workflow.
+This function will pass all needed parameters to a workflow aka StateMachine
+        Ahh, and yet another function to execute SendSMS workflow...

 NOTE: